Ayurvedic Herbs: 50 Powerful Herbs You Need to Know

 Ayurvedic herbs have been used for centuries to treat the body naturally.
-This holistic approach to health originated in India.
-It’s a complete medical system that is now practiced worldwide.
+This holistic approach to health originated in India and has evolved into a complete medical system practiced worldwide.

-There are a few “mega-star” Ayurvedic herbs that you’ve probably heard of, like turmeric or ginger.
+There are a few “mega-star” Ayurveda herbs that you’ve probably heard of, like turmeric or ginger—both staples in any Ayurvedic herbs list.
 Most people are familiar with these.
-There are also some “rising stars” slowly gaining popularity amongst herbal supplements.
-Ashwagandha and ginkgo biloba are among them.
+Then there are the “rising stars” slowly gaining popularity in the world of herbal supplements, like ashwagandha and ginkgo biloba.

-And while some Ayurvedic herbs are becoming widely known and even popular, there are still many more Ayurvedic herbs to discover.
-So here’s a list of 50 Ayurvedic herbs to know.
+While some herbs in Ayurveda are becoming widely known and even popular, there are still many more to explore.
+So, here is the best Ayurvedic herbs list featuring 50 herbs.

-An anti-inflammatory Ayurvedic herb which supports metabolism and the digestive system, turmeric may help with infections, fevers and high cholesterol.
+An anti-inflammatory Ayurvedic herb that supports metabolism and the digestive system, turmeric may help with infections, fevers, and high cholesterol.

-While you can gain some benefits consuming foods containing raw or powdered turmeric, for the best effect you need the potent isolated form in a higher quantity to get significant health benefits.
+While you can gain some benefits of turmeric by consuming foods containing raw or powdered turmeric, for the best effect, you need the potent isolated form in a higher quantity to get significant health benefits.
 Turmeric capsules containing 500mg of curcumin are needed to truly reduce inflammation.

-Cinnamon may help reduce headache pain, stomach problems and colitis.
-It’s an anti-fungal agent supporting the immune and digestive system.
+Cinnamon may help reduce headache pain, stomach problems, and colitis.
+It’s an anti-fungal agent that supports the immune and digestive system.

-Triphala cleanses, replenishes and nourishes the digestive, respiratory, circulatory and genitourinary system.
+Triphala cleanses, replenishes, and nourishes the digestive, respiratory, circulatory, and genitourinary systems.
+It’s well-known that Ayurvedic herbs have benefits, especially for supporting overall wellness.

 Guggulu supports a healthier immune system through its powerful detoxifying and rejuvenating qualities.